 The important thing is to time your spend (and thus when the points post to your account).
 If you want the points to post in 2017, you’ll want to have your spend completed before the closing date of your last 2017 statement.
 If you want the points to post in 2018, you’ll want to wait to meet your minimum spend until all your 2017 statements have closed, so that all your points post in 2018.

 Technically you just need the last few dollars to complete the minimum spend to be timed properly, but personally I would do 100% of my spending on the card in the appropriate statement period, just in case.
 That’s easier for me to keep track of, and you’ll probably want the ~2k points from your spend to count towards the Companion Pass as well.

 Southwest Airlines has multiple cobranded cards, so you can choose the one that best suits your situation.
 All will earn Rapid Rewards points that count towards the Companion Pass.

 Who is eligible for these increased Southwest offers?

 You can potentially pick up both of these cards (and you’d earn Companion Pass after completing minimum spend, which is awesome), though the bonuses aren’t available to those who currently have the card, or those who have received a new cardmember bonus on the card in the past 24 months.

-Furthermore, do note that these cards are subjected to Chase’s 5/24 rule, meaning you generally wouldn’t be eligible for these cards if you’ve opened more than five new card accounts in the past 24 months.
+Furthermore, do note that these cards are subject to Chase’s 5/24 rule, meaning you generally wouldn’t be eligible for these cards if you’ve opened more than five new card accounts in the past 24 months.

 If you have plans for travel in North America, the Southwest Companion Pass is an incredibly good deal.
-The increased bonuses on the Southwest Credit Cards make earning those 110k points downright easy, so if you consistently travel in North American with another person, there is just tremendous value here.
+The welcome bonuses on the Southwest Credit Cards make earning those 110k points downright easy, so if you consistently travel in North American with another person, there is just tremendous value here.